beckastar/ladynerds_site/README.md

 ```
 ## Run the site locally:

-Acvtivate a virtual environment and install dependencies, like Django:
+**Acvtivate a virtual environment and install dependencies:**
 ```sh
 $ virtualenv env
 $ source env/bin/activate
 $ pip install -r requirements.txt
 ```

-After you've installed the dependencies:
+**Run the web server:**

 ```sh
 $ python manage.py runserver
 ```
 And now you can view the site locally at http://localhost:8000/

+### Find an Issue to Work on:
+Check out the 'issues' tab (at the top of this repo) to find something you'd like to work on.
+(Be sure to read [this section on issues](https://github.com/beckastar/ladynerds_site#tracking-progress) before diving in, so you know how it all works.)

 ## How to keep your repos in sync :
 Before you can make a pull request, pull and merge any updates from the orginal repo:
 * First, [configure your remote](https://help.github.com/articles/configuring-a-remote-for-a-fork/)
 * Next, [Get changes from the original repo](https://help.github.com/articles/syncing-a-fork/)